mika-n/RemapIdenticalRBRTextures/README.md

 # RemapIdenticalRBRTextures

 This tool identifies identical DDS texture files in RICHARD BURNS RALLY textures.rbz archive files, removes duplicates and re-packs the RBZ file.
+This tool is highly recommended when releasing RBR stages in RallySimFans RBR version (RSF admins will use this tool anyway if a stage author gives a permission to include their stage as an official RSF online map).
+This optimization process does not change how a stage looks like or how various surface and wetness options behave in RBR, so the end result 100% respects the artistic vision of a stage author.

 **What are the benefits of doing all this for RBR maps?**
 - Smaller map pack size in bytes (the size of track-1234_M/N/E/O_textures.rbz files is reduced when there are no duplicated files).